Jhojung/SWE2015_Introduction-to-Data-Structures/README.md

 # SWE2015_Introduction to Data Structures
 SKKU 2025-1 Introduction to Data Structures<br>
-Learning about DS Concepts, and Algorithms
+Learned about DS Concepts, and Algorithms